gtdrag/gramstr/MOBILE_APP_PLAN.md

 ---

-This comprehensive plan provides a solid foundation for building a powerful mobile companion to your web-based InstaScrape tool.
+This comprehensive plan provides a solid foundation for building a powerful mobile companion to your web-based Dumpstr tool.
 The phased approach ensures steady progress while maintaining quality and user experience standards.